-We are independent of the Company in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) (PES 1) issued by the New Zealand Auditing and Assurance Standards Board and the International Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) (PES 1) issued by the New Zealand Auditing and Assurance Standards Board and the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements.

 Our firm carries out other services for the Company in relation to assurance over the regulatory solvency return.
-Partners and employees of our firm may also deal with the Company on normal terms within the ordinary course of trading activities of the business of the Company.
+Subject to certain restrictions, Partners and employees of our firm may also deal with the Company on normal terms within the ordinary course of trading activities of the business of the Company.
 These services and relationships have not impaired our independence as auditor of the Company.